What is a Back Spasm? What does a Back Spasm feel like?

 A variety of conditions may be related to back spasms.
 Some of the causes of back spasms include:

-• Acute injury in the muscles, tendons or ligaments surrounding the back area.
+Acute injury in the muscles, tendons, ligaments, or other soft tissues surrounding the back area.

-The source of your pain may be difficult to pinpoint on your own, see your preferred healthcare provider for assessment and diagnosis.
+The source of your pain may be difficult to pinpoint on your own, so it’s recommended to see your preferred healthcare provider for assessment and diagnosis.

 Many factors can make one more prone to experiencing back spasms and back pain in general.
 Some of these risk factors are:

-• Deconditioned muscles in the back and abdomen from a lack of physical activity.
+Deconditioned muscles in the back and abdomen from a lack of physical activity, including weak abdominal muscles and lack of strength in the back and abdominal muscles.

 Luckily, there’s a wide range of more natural, non-invasive ways to manage your own back pain and spasms, and this can be done from the comfort of your own home.
 Take a look at our recommendations for alternative methods of pain relief with an open mind, and find meaningful ways to manage back spasms!